-When you are invested in stocks, your stock section of your Betterment portfolio is invested in the ETFs listed above in the percentages listed as well.
+When you are invested in stocks, the stock section of your Betterment portfolio is invested in the ETFs listed above in the percentages listed as well.
 When you invest in bonds through Betterment, you are investing in the following two bond funds equally split down the middle.

 Fees Associated With Betterment

 If you have $1,000 investing with Betterment, you will pay $9 in fees for the year to use their service.
 This is an incredible discount when it could cost you that much for a single trade at some discount brokerage firms.
 There are no minimum balances that you have to keep.
 There are no transaction fees and no hidden costs.
 Betterment was built to make investing transparent, and that is apparent in their fee structure.

-- $0-$25,000 account balance has a annual fee of 0.9%,
+- $0-$25,000 account balance has an annual fee of 0.9%,

 - $25,000-$100,000 has a fee of 0.7%,